top of page

 In 2004 I completed my first teacher training in the Iyengar tradition and immediately started teaching yoga in Santiago, Chile.

-In January 2005 I traveled to Chennai in South India for the first time to continue my training at the Krishnamacharya Yoga Mandiram - KYM.
+In January 2005 I travelled to Chennai, in South India, for the first time to continue my training at the Krishnamacharya Yoga Mandiram (KYM).
 This trip changed my perspective on yoga and life.
+In 2007 I received my certification as a yoga teacher in the Krishnamacharya tradition.
+In 2013 I received my certification as a Vedic Chanting teacher in the same tradition.

-From 2013 until December 2020, apart from teaching yoga, I worked first as International Sales Manager and later as Head of Sales in a medical software company in Munich, this awakened in me the wish to bring the tools of yoga to organisations to promote the wellbeing of everyone in the company and to create better working environments.
+From 2013 until December 2020, alongside teaching yoga, I worked first as International Sales Manager and later as Global Head of Sales in a medical software company in Munich.
+This sparked a desire to bring the tools of yoga to organisations to promote wellbeing and to create better working environments.
+For this reason, in 2015 I took a Mindful Leadership workshop with MLI in Salzburg and in 2020 completed my training as Trainer for Mindfulness in Organisations.

-From 2005 I have accumulated more than 2000 hours in yogic studies, most of them in Chennai, that go from class planning and one-on-one yoga therapy, to deep philosophical learning of the foundational texts used in the Krishnamacharya tradition, like the Yogasutra-s from Patanjali, the Upanishads or the Bhagavad Gita to mention a few.
-I have also taught one-on-one as well as group classes since 2005.
-When teaching I bring forth all this wealth of knowledge and also the many hours of personal practice and teaching accumulated during all these years.
+Since 2005 I have accumulated more than 3000 hours in yogic studies, most of them in Chennai.
+These hours of study encompass a wide spectrum, from class planning and one-on-one yoga therapy, to deep philosophical learning of the foundational texts used in the Krishnamacharya tradition, like the Yogasūtra-s of Patañjali, the Upanishads, or the Bhagavad Gita, to mention a few.

 My favourite teachings